Skip to main content

 Kaneen A new age Assamese movie

-Most of the movies end when it ends, but there are a few you carry them within while talking, walking, and sleeping.
+Most movies end when they are supposed to, but there are a few that carry on beyond their conclusion, even while characters talk, walk, and sleep.
 I recently watched the Assamese movie called Kaneen, directed by Monjul Baruah.
-I carried the ache, the pain, the tears within me after watching it.
+I carried the ache, the pain, and the tears within me after watching it.
 It was released in August 2019 in Guwahati.
 It is now available.
 Here worldwide for an audience like me.

 Kaneen has already won several awards and has been screened in several national and international film festivals.
-It is an adaptation of acclaimed and award-winning author Dr Rita Choudhary's Assamese novel Rajib Ishwar.
-Directed by Monjul Baruah, Kaneen's carefully constructed screenplay delicately shines through.
+It is an adaptation of the acclaimed and award-winning Assamese novel by Dr. Rita Choudhary and Rajib Ishwar.
+Directed by Monjul Baruah, Kaneen's carefully constructed screenplay shines through delicately.

 The story unfolds in urban Assam.
-A bureaucrat's wife, Mandira Baruah's tightly knit life seems perfect from the outside.
+A bureaucrat's wife, Mandira Baruah's, tightly knit life seems perfect from the outside.
 A happy life with two children and a busy yet affectionate police officer husband.
-The tsunami comes when she discovers a child in the dustbin, which leads her to a life reawakening, to her buried past, a secret, searching for the truth.
-The age-old question remains the same, does society ever change?
+The tsunami comes when she discovers a child in the dustbin, which leads her to a life reawakening, to her buried past, a secret, and a search for the truth.
+The age-old question remains the same: Does society ever change?
 The bond between a mother and a child is intertwined, yet does social stigma overpower motherhood?

-Kudus to director Monjul Baruah that the journey from one scene to another scene is so smooth and spontaneous that you almost feel you are present at the moment rather than watching the movie.
-Manjul Baruah's attention to detail and keen understanding of good cinema hooks the moviegoers into a great cinematic experience.
+Kudos to director Monjul Baruah for the journey from one scene to another is so smooth and spontaneous that you almost feel you are present at the moment rather than watching the movie.
+Manjul Baruah's attention to detail and keen understanding of good cinema hook the moviegoers into a great cinematic experience.
 There are numerous heartfelt moments you live through in the film.
 The metaphorical and emotional contrast is the alluring feature of this movie.
-Dr. Jahanara Begum, as Mandira Baruah's effortless and graceful performance, gives another level to the movie, and her turmoil and dilemma surely arouses genuine ache in our hearts.
+Dr. Jahanara Begum, as portrayed by Mandira Baruah's effortless and graceful performance, adds another level to the movie, and her turmoil and dilemma surely evoke genuine ache in our hearts.
 Renowned actor Baharul Islam as IGP Abhijit Baruah (Mandira Baruah's husband), his audacious and original performance will win your heart over.
-Partha Hazarika, as Rajib, is prolific and promising.
+Partha Hazarika, as Rajib, is a prolific and promising individual.
 His agony, his happiness, you will inhabit and be moved by his understanding of the unkind world.
 Soothing and soulful songs by Torali Sharma are the cherry on top for Kaneen.

 A heartfelt and soulful movie that you will be glad to watch.
 It is visually and emotionally sweeping with great cinematography, quintessential casting, and sheer editing.
 As an inspiration and mission, Kaneen will remain remembered as the pioneer of New Age Assamese Cinema.
 Please watch if you get a chance.